maggieyh/AppTrack/AppIdea.md

 #### Week 1
 _planing your app_

-* | Data model: CleaningPerson class, Customer class, Request class
+* Data model: User class, Request class, Roles class ??
+  * User Class: userType
+  *

+  * Relation property, a user class relation to cleanperson class var post = myComment["parent"] as PFObject post.fetchIfNeededInBackgroundWithBlock {
+ (post: PFObject?, error: NSError?) -> Void in let title = post?["title"] as?
+NSString
+ // do something with your title variable
+}

 * Search Function for Customer:
     * SearchByCountyViewController's tableview only
 * Request sending function ( tap then initiate an instance of Request class, add new cell in to next item)